jeffreyvarga/jeffreyvarga.github.io/_projects/GSL.md

 The desiccation of Utah’s Great Salt Lake exposes fine, metal‐rich sediments that pose respiratory health risks when mobilized by wind.
 In recent years, this has become an increasingly important issue.
 The Great Salt Lake’s shrinking exposes toxic, metal-rich sediments that wind can carry into nearby communities, posing a public-health crisis by exacerbating asthma, COPD and other respiratory illnesses.
 Pinpointing the most active dust-source areas is therefore vital to directing mitigation efforts and protecting vulnerable populations.

 By combining remote sensing, atmospheric modeling, and public‐health data, I isolated the lakebed areas most prone to harmful dust emissions and assess their correlation to health impacts to downwind population centers.
 I derived a Dry Bare Soil Index and two other spectral reflectance indices from Landsat 8–9 imagery, calibrating thresholds to map dust‐prone polygons.
 Wind speed and wind direction measurements at 100m, 500m, and 1,000m elevations were aggregated into a master dataset and interpolated through Empirical Bayesian Kriging 3D to create continuous voxel layers.

-<iframe width="1080" height="720" frameborder="0" scrolling="no" allowfullscreen src="https://arcg.is/094ib82"></iframe>

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">